SeannyPhoenix/ga-sei-09-project-1/README.md

 * User can filter lists by genre.<br/>

  2. Non-Authorized user <br/>
-* User can see the rating list from others user ratings<br/>
+* User can see the rating list based on others user ratings<br/>
 * User can see the news about books<br/>